 Below is an example of how to work each T-65 list using telemarketing, direct mail and door knocking to maximize your results.

-Step 1: Buy a T-65 list that is scrubbed against the do not call list (this means every listing that includes a phone number is safe for you to call)
+Step 1: Buy a Medicare T-65 lead list that is scrubbed against the do not call list (this means every listing that includes a phone number is safe for you to call)

 Step 2: If a phone number is listed, give them a call, introduce yourself and attempt to set an appointment.
 Repeat until you have exhausted your list and hit your goals.